-With modern SMF Technology, (sealed maintenance free battery design), topping up fluid levels has become a thing of the past.
-Since, the first lead acid battery in 1859, invented by French physician Gaston Planté, they were designed in such a way they required maintenance.
-In this “day and age”, most batteries require no maintenance, but for the technology to be effective, the engineering needs to be of a high degree.
+With modern SMF Technology (sealed maintenance-free battery design), topping up fluid levels has become a thing of the past.
+However, since the first lead-acid battery in 1859 invented by French physician Gaston Planté, they were designed to require maintenance.
+In this “day and age”, most batteries require no maintenance, but the engineering needs to be of a high degree for the technology to be effective.

-If you have a late model BMW and you need to change the battery, it’s vitally important that you register/reprogram/reset the change with the vehicle’s computer system, to let it know it’s a new battery, and to erase its old charging pattern memory clean.
-The newer models of BMW now have an incredibly sophisticated electrical system and are fitted with IBS (Intelligent Battery Sensors), which tailors the charging process to the type and age of the battery.
+Why is a BMW battery registration necessary?
+After completing a new car battery installation, it’s vitally important that you register/reprogram/reset the change in the vehicle’s computer system to let it know it’s a new battery and erase its old charging pattern memory clean.
+The reason behind this is that the more modern models of BMW now have an incredibly sophisticated electrical system fitted with IBS (Intelligent Battery Sensors), which tailors the charging process to the battery’s type and age.

-We recently received another Toyota Prius auxiliary battery replacement inquiry in North Sydney from a nice chap named James.
-The great thing about James, is that he had carried out some online research beforehand, in relation to the exact car battery specified for a Toyota Prius.
-We were quite impressed actually, that he had taken the initiative to ensure the correct battery was fitted to his vehicle.
-The fact is, it is vitally important that only Absorbed Glass Matt (AGM) batteries are used for this particular type of vehicle.
+We recently received a Toyota Prius auxiliary battery replacement inquiry in North Sydney from a gentleman named James.
+The great thing is that he had done online research beforehand concerning the correct car battery specified for a Toyota Prius.
+Furthermore, we were impressed that he had taken the initiative to ensure he purchased the battery specified for his vehicle.
+It is vitally important that only Absorbed Glass Mat (AGM) batteries are used for this particular type of vehicle.

-The most familiar term to describe these type of vehicles are mild or micro-hybrid cars.
-They have been designed to operate with advanced fuel efficiency in mind, hence reducing emissions by approximately 5 to 10% to induce a cleaner environment.
+The most familiar term to describe Stop-Start-Batteries vehicle systems is mild or micro-hybrid cars.
+They have been designed to operate with superior fuel efficiency in mind, reducing emissions by approximately 5 to 10% to induce a cleaner environment.

 The downside to this technology is that they require newly developed automotive batteries to withstand the constant idle-stop-start demands, especially in city grid-lock driving conditions.